 The issue of residency is different for filing an income tax return compared to paying estate and gift taxes.
-Residency for income tax purposes domicile is determined by a formula regarding the number of days a person has spent in the US in a specific timeframe.
+Residency for income tax purposes, domicile is determined by a formula regarding the number of days a person has spent in the US in a specific timeframe.
 For estate and gift taxes, the issue is where the person is domiciled at the time of death.
 If they live in the US and do not have a domicile elsewhere and have no intent to move, they are domiciled in the US.
 Other factors are relevant, such as where their property is located.

-- owned a foreign trust;
+- owned a foreign trust

-- transferred money or other property to a foreign trust;
+- transferred money or other property to a foreign trust

-- held an outstanding obligation of a related foreign trust that was issued in the current tax year and reported as a “qualified obligation”;
+- held an outstanding obligation of a related foreign trust that was issued in the current tax year and reported as a “qualified obligation”

-- were grantors or beneficiaries of a foreign trust that, during the tax year, loaned cash or marketable securities to the taxpayer or a related U.S. person, or from which the taxpayer or a related U.S. person received uncompensated use of trust property.
+- were grantors or beneficiaries of a foreign trust that, during the tax year, loaned cash or marketable securities to the taxpayer or a related U.S. person or from which the taxpayer or a related U.S. person received uncompensated use of trust property.

 Additionally, the Internal Revenue Code imposes a reporting requirement if the value of the aggregate foreign gifts received by a United States person regarding each foreign gift received during such year— Internal Revenue Code (I.R.C.)
 Section 6039F.
 In this context, a gift means any amount greater than $100,000 from a nonresident alien or foreign estate or gifts over $15,671 from a foreign corporation or partnership which the recipient treats as a gift or bequest.
 Filing this information return is straightforward and relatively easy, but the penalty for failing to do so can be catastrophic!
-I.R.C. § 6039F imposes a penalty of equal to 5% of the amount of such foreign gift for each month for which the failure continues.
-This penalty caps out at whopping 25% of the value of the gift.
+I.R.C. § 6039F imposes a penalty equal to 5% of the amount of such foreign gift for each month for which the failure continues.
+This penalty caps out at a whopping 25% of the value of the gift.